serverless/components/README.md

 ### `us-east-1` only

-Right now the only supported region is `us-east-1`
+Right now the only supported region of AWS is `us-east-1`

 ### No rollback support